 Medical Protection is extremely concerned to see the number of doctors suffering from burnout.
-As a medical defence organisation, we see first-hand the consequences of when things have gone too far, and when members can no longer cope.
+As a medical defence organisation, we see first-hand the consequences of when things have gone too far and when members can no longer cope.

 This is why we assist members with ongoing learning and help reduce medicolegal risk.
-As part of our comprehensive education and risk management programme, we introduced a workshop "Building resilience, avoiding burnout" (BRAB).
+As part of our comprehensive education and risk management programme, we introduced the workshop Building Resilience, Avoiding Burnout (BRAB).